BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “R”

 RECKARD’S AUTO SERVICE was operating in 1923 from Klamath Falls to Pelican City, Oregon, over a 45-mile route.

 RED ARROW LINES, INC. / PHILADELPHIA SUBURBAN TRANSPORTATION COMPANY, INC. Philadelphia Transportation Company was incorporated in 1936 and succeeded the Philadelphia & West Chester Traction Company.
 It operated buses, streetcars and commuter rail lines from Philadelphia to a number of surrounding suburbs.
 The company acquired several companies for its operations including Ardmore & Llanerch Street Railway, Philadelphia & Garrettford Street Railway Company and its bus subsidiary, Aronimink Transportation Company.
 The company used both the name Red Arrow Lines as well as its own.
 After a prolonged strike in 1960 by Southern Pennsylvania Bus Company employees, the Philadelphia Suburban Transportation Company formed a subsidiary named Red Arrow Lines, Inc. This subsidiary purchased Southern Pennsylvania Bus Company and resumed bus service on June 30, 1960.
 Philadelphia Suburban Transportation Company was taken over in 1970 by Southeastern Pennsylvania Transportation Authority, or SEPTA.
 (See Southern Pennsylvania Bus Company for more information.)
 There are two known badges.
 The older badge has one threaded post and was made by BASTIAN BROS CO ROCHESTER NY; the newer badge also has a single threaded post and pin post and was made by WHITEHEAD – HOAG NEWARK NEW JERSEY.
+Concerning the latter badge, there are two versions: the earlier one was produced when the company was controlled by the Aronimink Transportation Company, and the latter one when it was reformed by the Philadelphia Suburban Transportation Company.

 THE RED BALL LINE See Hiner’s Red Ball Line